liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-1-fork-repository.md

 ![fork workshop repository](../workshop-assets/images/?.png "Fork Workshop Repository")

 Now you have a copy of the repository clone it onto your own machine into your GOPATH.
-This is usually `$HOME/go/src/github.com/` (This path is dependant on how you set up your Go installation).
+This is usually `$HOME/go/src/github.com/` (This path is dependent on how you set up your Go installation).

 ![clone workshop repository](../workshop-assets/images/?.png "Clone Workshop Repository")